wagtail/wagtail/docs/advanced_topics/api/v2/usage.rst

 .. note::

-   This is the usage guide for version 2 of the API, for version 1, see :doc:`/reference/contrib/api/usage`
+   This is the usage guide for version 2 of the API.
+For version 1, see :doc:`/reference/contrib/api/usage`

 The Wagtail API module exposes a public, read only, JSON-formatted API which can be used by external clients (such as a mobile app) or the site's frontend.